Chain Reactions

 students building chain reactions

-Chain reactions are a fun, whimsical set of connected events linked together into a series of reactions, each one triggering the next.
+Chain reactions and Rube Goldberg Machines are fun, whimsical contraptions made up of a set of connected events linked together into a series of reactions, each one triggering the next.
 Imagine marbles rolling down ramps, toppling dominoes, pendulums, levers and falling objects.
-Inspired by artists such as Rube Goldberg and Bruno Munari, chain reactions are a fun way to learn about cause and effect, simple machines and the energy of motion.
-The 4-H Chain Reaction Challenge celebrates STEaM by encouraging creativity, design thinking, art and engineering to come up with complex inventions to complete simple tasks.
-4-H families, clubs and other groups are encouraged to build Chain Reaction Machines and share them at the 4-H Makers Expo every spring.
+Inspired by artists such as Rube Goldberg and Bruno Munari, chain reactions are a fun way to learn about cause and effect, simple machines, and the energy of motion.
+Chain reactions celebrate STEaM by encouraging creativity, clever thinking, art, and engineering by building overly complex inventions to complete simple tasks.
+4-H families, clubs and other groups are invited to build chain reaction based Rube Goldberg Machines and share them at the Northern New England Invention Convention every spring.

 Getting Started Building Chain Reactions